hytech-racing/code-2022/Simulator/readme.md

 };
 ```

-To utilize the teardown class, test headers must be declared using `TEST_F` instead of `TEST`
+To utilize the setup class, test headers must be declared using `TEST_F` instead of `TEST`

 `TEST_F(DashboardTesting, <TEST NAME>) { ... }`